How to Clean a Baseball Cap Without Ruining It

 Untitled design (71).png__PID:205a2825-3b84-41b9-90a0-88cdfcddf6ec

-If your hat is dirty or stained, the last thing you want to do is damage it trying to clean it.
+If your hat is dirty or stained, the last thing you want to do is ruin it trying to clean it.
+The safest cleaning method depends on the stain, the fabric, and what the brim is made from.

 • Washing a Hat in the Washing Machine